rekalogika/rekalogika-docs/docs/file-bundle/advanced/21-entity-association-internal.md

 $ php bin/console rekalogika:file:resolve 'App\Entity\Article' 01955f6c-f3ff-7830-b78b-1b06603c1c98 image
 ```

-## Overriding How the Framework Determines Where to Store the Files

-To override the algorithm that determines where to store the files, you can
-create your own implementation of `ClassBasedFileLocationResolverInterface`.
-It
-takes the class name of the object, the ID, and the property name; and returns a
-`FilePointerInterface`.

-Alternatively, you can also implement `FileLocationResolverInterface` that takes
-the object and the property name.
-But here you need to be careful to normalize
-the class name, the object you get might be a proxy of the real object.

 ## About File Names

 Like modern key-value cloud storage services, this framework uses the concept of
 'keys', not 'paths'.
-The file name is not part of the key but is stored in the
+The file name is not used as the name of the key but is
-metadata, along with other properties of the file.
-The original file name is
+stored in the metadata, along with other properties of the file (file size,
-never taken into consideration when determining where to store the file.
+type, etc.).
+The original file name is never considered when determining where to
+store the file.

 The metadata itself is stored in a sidecar file.
 Using the example above, the
 metadata will be stored in this location: